jonchapman1/oxford-battery-maths-website/content/member/Roper.md

 +++
 name = "Ian Roper"
 bio = ""
-short_bio = "My research focuses on mathematically modelling anode particles containing silicon." id = "iroper" title = "Ian Roper" portrait = "/portraits/Roper_photo.jpg"
+short_bio = "Ian is a DPhil candidate as part of the Industrially Focused Mathematical Modelling (InFoMM) CDT at Oxford.
+His research focuses on the mechanical behaviour of silicon anodes in lithium-ion batteries." id = "iroper" title = "Ian Roper" portrait = "/portraits/Roper_photo.jpg"